techgrounds/techgrounds-JarBanf/06_AWS_3/03_dynamodb.md

         - <ins> High availability and reliability</ins>: Replicates data across multiple availability zones for resilience against failures and data loss.
         - <ins>Adaptable performance and cost optimization</ins>: Allows dynamic adjustment of throughput to match workload demands, enabling efficient resource utilization.
         - <ins>Integrated security</ins>: Offers fine-grained access control and encryption at rest for enhanced security.
+        - <ins>Read Capacity Units (RCUs)</ins>: Units representing the read capacity of a table.
+Each RCU allows one strongly consistent read per second (or two eventually consistent reads per second) of an item up to 4 KB in size.
+        - <ins>Write Capacity Units (WCUs)</ins>: Units representing the write capacity of a table.
+Each WCU allows one write per second of an item up to 1 KB in size.

 - Which key terms belong to DynamoDB?
     - <ins>Tables</ins>: The primary data storage structure, similar to a table in a relational database, containing items (rows) and attributes (columns).